US Expat Tax Filing Dates – What You Need to Know

 Tax Day is still Tax Day for expats, and any tax owed to the IRS must be paid by April 15th following the year the tax relates to.

-If you are struggling to file your return or FBAR by June 15th, you can request a further extension online to October 15th .
-This is the final filing date before you'll start incurring penalties.
+If you are struggling to file your return by June 15th, you can request a further extension online to October 15th .
+This is the final filing date before you’ll start incurring penalties.
+FBARs are also due by this date.

 These are the key tax filing dates for Americans living abroad.
 If you require any assistance with regard to your return, don’t hesitate to get in touch with us.
 We are specialists in making the filing process quick, smooth, and stress free, all for a fixed flat fee.